guilhermesad/rspotify/README.md

 my_playlists = my_user.playlists #=> (Playlist array)
 ```

-RSpotify focus on objects behaviour so you can forget the API and worry about your tracks, artists and so on.
+RSpotify focuses on objects behaviour so you can forget the API and worry about your tracks, artists and so on.

 It is possible to write things like `playlist.tracks.last.album.artists` without having to think what API calls you must do.
 RSpotify fills the gaps for you.